 Route of Duchess Anna and the last Dukes of Mazovia In the mid 15th century, the Lithuanian territories began less than 90 kilometres east of Warsaw.
 The Liwiec was the border river.
 Liw Castle, built on the west bank of the river, was a border stronghold of the Dukes of Mazovia, whereas Węgrów, located on the east bank of the river, while established by the Dukes of Mazovia, was in fact a Lithuanian town.
 Siedlce, located at the intersection of three regions, Mazovia, Lesser Poland (Małopolska) and Lithuania, served as a sort of gate through which Eastern influences infiltrated Mazovia.
 In the north, where the historic region of Mazovia stretched almost as far as today's Białystok, wild beekeepers and tarmakers inhabited the farthest corners of the wild forest.
 The settlement established in the White Forest became a thriving town thanks to the city privileges granted to it by the Dukes of Mazovia.
 Today, Ostrów Mazowiecka has a statue of Duchess Anna, who helped the city grow, and a replica of the statue in the place believed to have once been a hunting manor belonging to the Dukes of Mazovia.
-DUCHESS ANNA RADZIWIŁŁ (1476-1522) Daughter of the Grand Chancellor of Lithuania, Mikolaj Radziwiłł, aunt to Barbara Radziwiłł, she was the first Mazovian ruler not to hail from a duke's family.
+DUCHESS ANNA RADZIWIŁŁ (1476-1522) Daughter of the Grand Chancellor of Lithuania, Mikołaj Radziwiłł, aunt to Barbara Radziwiłł, she was the first Mazovian ruler not to hail from a duke's family.
 Since the 1503 death of her husband, Konrad III the Red, she almost single-handedly ruled the Duchy of Mazovia for nearly 20 years.
 She secured for her sons, Janusz III and Stanisław, a confirmation of the hereditary right to the entire region of eastern Mazovia.
 She opposed Stanisław's relationship with Katarzyna Radziejowska and had her removed from the Mazovian court.
 This gave historians reasons to suspect that the untimely death of the Duchess was the revenge of Katarzyna, who was determined to enter the duke's family at all costs.
-1 SIEDLCE Gateway to Mazovia of Mazovia Dukes ( Route of Duchess Anna and the last While Siedlce is not located in what was historically Mazovia, but in Lesser Poland, in the former Sandomierskie Voivodship, it is an important stop on the Route of the Dukes of Mazovia.
+1 SIEDLCE Gateway to Mazovia While Siedlce is not located in what was histori- Sandomierskie Voivodship, it is an important stop on the Route of the Dukes of Mazovia.